UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 - A virtual network.

-- Four storage accounts (One for AD, one for SQL, one for file share witness and one for VM diagnostic).
+- Four storage accounts (One for AD, one for SQL, one for file share witness and one for VM diagnostics).

-- Four public IP address (One for AD, two for each SQL VM and one for public LB bound to SQL always on listener).
+- Four public IP address (One for AD, one for each SQL VM and one for public LB bound to SQL always on listener).

 - One external load balancer for SQL VMs with public IP bound to the SQL always on listener.